Advice for recruiters to help embrace today’s rapidly evolving recruitment role

 Everything used to be done on paper and over the telephone.
 So logistically the process has become much more streamlined.

-Now, organizations have to be willing to offer a fast and transparent recruitment process in order to attract and maintain the attention of the best talent.
+Now, organisations have to be willing to offer a fast and transparent recruitment process in order to attract and maintain the attention of the best talent.

 Companies didn’t have to “tell a story” 10 years ago, now it’s a necessary requirement of the recruitment process.
 That said, we also didn’t have the shortage of people we face today, and I’m so pleased to see the way storytelling has changed things for the better.